Big Personality: Shyamalan gets groove back with creepy, classy, nutty "Split"

 117 min., rated PG-13.

 With 2015’s shivery, lightly humored “The Visit” marking his welcome return to form, writer-director M. Night Shyamalan has finally regained a new lease on life after his career lowlights from 2006 to 2013.
 In his second horror-adjacent effort produced by Blumhouse Productions and shot on another modest $5-million budget, “Split” puts hope in the Shyamalan name again.
 A corker of a chamber thriller made in a classical style, the film is creepy, classy and very nutty.
 It treats Dissociative Identity Disorder (DID) as a source of horror, as “Psycho,” “Dressed to Kill" and “Raising Cain" did, and James McAvoy is the show in a tour de force turn—or turns—that will knock your socks off.
 Even with an extraneous last-second surprise that neither makes nor breaks the previous 115 minutes, “Split” is an effectively unsettling and wholly absorbing chiller.

-Upon leaving a birthday party at the mall, troubled Philadelphia teen Casey (Anya Taylor-Joy), along with birthday girl Claire (Haley Lu Richardson) and best friend Marcia (Jessica Sula), are kidnapped by a strange man named Kevin (James McAvoy).
+Upon leaving a birthday party at the mall, troubled Philadelphia teen Casey (Anya Taylor-Joy), along with birthday girl Claire (Haley Lu Richardson) and best friend Marcia (Jessica Sula), are kidnapped by a strange man named Kevin Wendell Crumb (James McAvoy).
 When the girls wake up in their captor’s underground lair, Claire and Marcia want to be proactive and fight him, but Casey responds differently, remaining still and reading the situation.
 Every time the man comes to their room, his identity changes, from a stern, high-heeled matriarch named Miss Patricia to sweet, rap-loving 9-year-old Hedwig to harmless clothing designer Barry and back to a germaphobic brute named Dennis who might be a rapist.
 It becomes apparent to Casey that the man with two dozen identities has brought them there for a disturbing sacrificial purpose, leading to the unveiling of his 24th personality, “The Beast,” who craves impure human flesh.
-Meanwhile, Dr. Karen Fletcher (Betty Buckley) keeps receiving emails and drop-ins from her patient, realizing two of Kevin's most diabolical alters are in this charge this time.
+Meanwhile, Dr. Karen Fletcher (Betty Buckley) keeps receiving emails and drop-ins from her patient, realizing two of Kevin's most diabolical alters are in charge now.